 Other cast members include:

-Though brief, the scenes in the new teaser pack a punch.
-We glimpse Kaitlyn Dever as Abby, Catherine O'Hara's mysterious character, Jeffrey Wright reprising Isaac, and Isabela Merced as Dina.
+Though brief, the scenes in the first teaser pack a punch.
+We see Kaitlyn Dever as Abby, Catherine O'Hara's mysterious character, Jeffrey Wright reprising Isaac, and Isabela Merced as Dina.
 We also see Joel grappling with his pivotal decision from season one.

 In one scene, O'Hara's character asks Joel (Pascal), "Did you hurt her?"
 As Joel whispers, "No," we see Ellie (Bella Ramsey) screaming on a gurney and Tommy (Gabriel Luna) using a sniper to fend off infected attackers.
 There are intense gunfights, with Jeffrey Wright's character and Ellie turning their weapons on unknown enemies.
 The clip concludes with Joel tearfully telling O'Hara's character, "I saved her.”